Demand Generation Strategy: The Complete B2B Playbook [2026]

 - Demand conversion: 20%

-At this stage, you have enough brand awareness to justify increased investment in capture channels.
-Paid budgets scale alongside organic growth.
-Conversion investment increases as pipeline volume grows and the sales team needs more enablement support.
+You now have enough brand awareness to justify increased investment in capture channels.
+Conversion investment also rises as the sales team needs more enablement support.

 Scale stage ($30M+ ARR):